Bio & Background

 As a result of this work I now actually value attachment and connection with others.
 In the past I would want to be close with others.
 But it was mainly because I noticed that I would get miserable when I was alone.
 But, there was little joy being around others.
 I was ambivalent and anxious about it.
 This has improved greatly.

 Moreover, there is much greater ease in life, generally.
 In the past, I would mood-alter with trying to always accomplish more and more.
 Otherwise, I’d get depressed and feel lost.

 Another change has been my ADHD.
 I have struggled with ADHD my whole life.
 It was so hard to follow through on tasks.
 I’d procrastinate on most anything that involved reading or writing.
 This has now improved greatly.
 The work I used to put off now gets done.

 Another change is that issues that I bring up in therapy get resolved.
 The old pattern was that I’d work on an issue in therapy and it would not change in any meaningful way.
 This is one of the main reasons I quit therapy for 10 years.
 Now, however, problems get worked through.
 So, there’s a sense of efficacy.

-Now, my primary work is facilitating others in the IPF guided meditation in addition to teaching other more traditional forms of meditation.
+Now, my primary work is facilitating others in guided meditation in addition to teaching other more traditional forms of meditation.

 I’d be happy to help you along this same path.